jrenaud90/TidalPy/Documentation/utilities_x/conversions.md

 Both take an optional `G_to_use` so a comparison against a published result can use whatever value of the gravitational constant that work adopted.
 The default is TidalPy's own, which comes from SciPy at initialization.

-A non-positive host mass or a negative target mass raises `BadValueError` from `TidalPy.exceptions`.
-That class derives from `Exception` rather than from `ValueError`, so a caller catching `ValueError` will not catch it.
+A non-positive host mass or a negative target mass raises `ValueError`.

 ## Non-dimensionalization